Black-hole - neutron-star mergers: new numerical-relativity simulations and multipolar effective-one-body model with spin precession and eccentricity: Waveform robustness for generic orbits

 \section{Waveform robustness for generic orbits}

 In this Appendix, we highlight the model's robustness and consistency for a variety of configurations with eccentricity.
 We generate waveform from over 1000 different binaries with parameters $q\in[1,5]$,$\abh\in[-0.8,0.8]$, $\Lambda\in[1,5000]$ and $e_0\in[0.01,0.2]$.
 In Fig.~\ref{fig:ecc_wvfs} we show the amplitude of the model's waveforms produced with different $q$, $\abh$, $\Lambda$ and eccentricity, $e$.
 This figure demonstrates the model's capacity to produce a smooth amplitude and proper ringdown attachment for eccentricities as high as $e \sim 0.5$.

-Overall, the model is sufficiently robust to serve in future parameter estimation studies.
+As a second consistency check, we computed mismatches between the \gls{BHNS} waveforms against their corresponding \gls{BBH} cases in order to verify the behaviour that we expect between the two models: almost identical waveforms towards $\nu\rightarrow0$ and $\Lambda\rightarrow0$, and increasing deviations with higher values of $\Lambda$, $\nu\rightarrow\frac{1}{4}$, together with increasing eccentricities.
+This behaviour is shown by the mismatches in Fig.~\ref{fig:ecc_tides_mm}, demonstrating the robustness of our new model across the vast parameter space.
+Overall, the model is sufficiently stable to serve in future parameter estimation studies.

+Finally, we discuss further the effect of eccentricity, spins, and tides in our model.
+In comparison to the effect from the spins aligned to the orbital plane, precessing spins have little to no noticeable effect on the eccentric-tidal waveforms.
+The combination of increasing $\Lambda$ and $\abh$ has a significant effect on the eccentric waveform, as seen in Fig.~\ref{fig:eccspins_wvfs}.
+The oscillating features in the early inspiral get more pronounced with higher spin magnitudes and are specially sensible to increasing eccentricity.
+On the other hand, amplitude deviations from the \gls{BBH} case on the inspiral are already significant when tides are turned on (bottom panel of Fig.~\ref{fig:eccspins_wvfs}).
+A further analytical investigation would be necessary to understand the interplay between eccentricity, tides, and spin.

 \printglossary[type=\acronymtype]